ananya99/LUNA/README.md

 ## Troubleshooting

+1. If you are not familiar with [Weights & Biases](https://wandb.ai/) (wandb) and wish to disable it during the model training, especially if you encounter error messages while using wandb, you can easily do so.
+Simply add the flag `general.wandb=disabled` to your command to disable wandb integration.

-If you encounter the following error while computing the RSSD metric:
+2. If you encounter the following error while computing the RSSD metric:

 ```bash
 File "/luna/metrics/evaluation_statistics.py", line 43, in compute_kabsch_rotation